RonaldoCaetano/rivets/README.md

-# rivets
+# Rivtes
-Just a few exercises about Rivets
+Just a few exercises using Rivets library